mosip/release-script/release/README.md

 ## Pre-requisites
 * All the pre-requisites are mentioned in [pre-requisites guide](docs/pre-requisites.md).
 * Make sure proper branching rules are followed.
-For more details see [MOSIP repo Branching Rules](strategies/branching-strategies.md).
+For more details see [MOSIP repo Branching Rules](https://github.com/mosip/release-script/blob/release-1.2.0.1/release/docs/branching-rule.md).
-## Steps
+## MOSIP Release Process
-1. Create release-branch from the release-candidate branch and name it as below:
+01. Create `release-branch` from the release-candidate branch and name it as below:
     ```
     release-<release-version>
-    eg: release-1.2.0
+    eg: release-1.3.x
     ```
-1. After the release-branch is created from release-candidate branch make sure all the changes are merged to develop branch also.
-1. Execute the `Release/pre-Release Preparation` GitHub Action from **release-script** repository.
+02. The `pom.xml` files should be updated with the release version of SNAPSHOT in the release branch ( Ex. release-1.3.x ).
+    * If not, please coordinate with the developer to ensure it is updated.
+03. Ensure that the `db_upgrade` and `db_rollback` scripts are updated with the latest release version.
+    * If not, please coordinate with the developer to ensure it is updated.
+04. Execute the ```Release/Pre-release Preparation``` by running the [Action](https://github.com/mosip/release-script/actions/workflows/release-changes.yml).
+    * Below inputs for `Release/Pre-release Preparation`
+      * Repo URL ( e.g., mosip/< repo name > )
+      * Repo Branch  ( e.g., release-1.3.x )
+      * tag to update ( update release version Ex.
+1.3.0 )
+      * tag to be replaced ( replace SNAPSHOT version Ex.
+1.3.0-SNAPSHOT )
+      * base branch for PR ( e.g., release-1.3.x )
+      * Next click on ```run workflow```
+05. Review and merge the pull request created by release bot from releas-branch to the respective release repository.
+While reviewing the Pull Request keep note of the below points:
+    * Ensure that the latest POM version updates are reflected across all POM files.
+    * Ensure that there are no SNAPSHOT versions in the Pull Request or the respective release branch.
+    * It should remove the `-DskipTests` references from all the triggers so that tests are not skipped while building and release and analysis.
+    * If PR contains changes in Dockerfile for changing `libs-snapshot-local` reference to `libs-release-local`.
+        * If this instance is found in the Dockerfile, update the same to `artifactory-ref-impl` repo owner so that it can be handled in the artifactory docker image as well
+06. Ensure that the Helm `Chart.yaml` is updated with the release version, and modify `install.sh` accordingly.
+Additionally, update `values.yaml` with the latest released Docker image version.
+07. After all changes are merged into the release branch, wait for the GitHub Actions workflow to complete, which includes the following builds:
+    * Maven Build
+    * Docker Build
+    * Publish to Nexus
+    * Sonar Analysis
+    * Helm Chart Publish
+08. Log in to [Nexus](https://oss.sonatype.org/#welcome) to release the artifacts to Maven Central.
+    * Ensure that all artifacts are in a closed state in the Nexus staging repository
+    * Ensure that all artifact versions match the release version.
+    * Click on `Release` Staging Repositories to release the artifacts to Maven Central.
+09. Verify that the released artifacts are present on [Maven central](https://repo1.maven.org/maven2/io/mosip/)
+10. Tag the respective release repositories with the release version as outlined in the [documentation](https://github.com/mosip/release-script/blob/release-1.2.0.1/release/gh_release/README.md)
+11. Perform the image transfer from `mosipdev` to `mosipid` using the release version from [here](https://github.com/mosip/release-script/blob/release-1.2.0.1/release/vidivi/README.md)
+    * Ensure that the Docker tag is updated correctly with the release version.
+12. Create a `DSD/MOSIP` ticket for image signing by the Security team.
+13. Merge the release code into the master branch.

+## MOSIP Post Release Process
+01. Execute the [Post-Release Preparation](https://github.com/mosip/release-script/actions/workflows/post-release-changes.yml) workflow to replace the "RELEASE_URL" with "OSSRH_SNAPSHOT_URL" to the release branch.
-1. While running manual workflow it will ask for workflow inputs as below
+02. while running manual workflow it will ask for workflow inputs as below
-   * Branch: It should be release-1.2.0.1 from **release-script** repository.
     * Repo URL ( EX. mosip/< repo name > ): Name of the owner of the repository and repository name.
     * Repo Branch: It should be release-branch.
-   * tag to update: Release tag should be provided.
-   * tag to be replaced: It should be SNAPSHOT version from release-branch pom.xml file.
     * base branch for PR: It should be release-branch.
     * Next click on `run workflow`.
+03. Ensure to update the Helm `Chart.yaml` and `install.sh` files to reflect the release version with the `-develop` suffix ( Ex.
+1.3.0-develop ).
-1. Review and merge the pull request created by release bot from release-branch.
-While reviewing keep note of the below mentioned points:
+04. Review and merge the pull request created by release bot from releas-branch to the respective release repository.

-    * It should contain the latest POM version changes throughout all the POM's.
-    * Change in artifacts publish URL from `OSSRH_SNAPSHOT_URL` to `RELEASE_URL`.
-    * It should remove the `-DskipTests` references from all the triggers so that tests are not skipped while building and release and analysis.
-    * If PR contains changes in Dockerfile for changing `libs-snapshot-local` reference to `libs-release-local`.
-        * If this instance is found in the Dockerfile, update the same to `artifactory-ref-impl` repo owner so that it can be handled in the artifactory docker image as well
-1. Once PR is merged, wait for the sucessful completion of actions.
-If not sucessful resolve the issue and make it sucessful.
-1. After successful action run, go to Nexus Repository Manager and release the artifacts to maven central as per [nexus_staging_guide](nexus/nexux-staging.md).
-1. After successful release of artifacts to Maven Central for all the repositories move the docker images from  `mosipdev` organisation created as part of release to `mosipid` organisation using [push scripts guide](vidivi/README.md)
-1. After the imges are moved to `mosipid` initiate [signing](Signing/README.md) of all the docker images.
-1. Update the `master` branch of all the Modular repositories as per [master update strategy](strategies/master-updates.md).
-1. Tag all the repos release branch.
-1. Change the branching rules to lock the branch for any further changes until next planned release.
-1. Release check shall be performed as per [Release checks](docs/release-check.md).
+## MOSIP Developer-Pre-Release Process
+* Please refer to the [Documentation](https://github.com/mosip/release-script/blob/release-1.2.0.1/release/docs/developer-pre-release.md) for the Developer Pre-Release Process.

 ## GitHub manual workflow to transfer images
 Steps to run transfer images from one docker hub account to another.